IoanU/Terragen/README.md

 # Terragen 🌍

 A modular terrain generator with a fast C++ noise core (via [pybind11](https://github.com/pybind/pybind11)) and a Python front-end for visualization & exports.
-Designed as a plugin-ready tool for voxel and open-world games (Minecraft-like, survival sandbox, etc.).
+Designed as a developer tool for voxel and open-world games (Minecraft-like, survival sandbox, etc.).

 ---